HamzaMPSY/Satellite-fetcher/README.md

 NimbusChain Fetch is a multi-service satellite data platform composed of:

 - a FastAPI orchestrator for jobs, events, artifacts and health
-- a worker that executes Copernicus and USGS downloads
+- a worker that executes Copernicus and USGS jobs in the background
-- a Streamlit UI for AOI selection, pipeline tracking and manual Zarr conversion
+- a Streamlit UI for AOI selection, pipeline tracking and manual operations
-- an internal Zarr conversion runtime used by the worker and exposed through the backend API
+- a standalone Zarr conversion service reached over HTTP
-- an internal mask service for cloud and water masking on existing Zarr outputs
+- a standalone mask service for cloud and water masking reached over HTTP

 The repository is intentionally small in scope: it focuses on raw scene acquisition, operational monitoring, and conversion to a normalized `time, band, y, x` Zarr layout.